 After the plaza by the fire department, we turned left onto the Rua do Cais, shown below, to meet the Rio Cávado.
 The bridge ahead is our destination toward Esposende.

 The first accommodation after crossing the river, a few steps off-Camino is the Sleep & Go (+351 932 005 800), a private albergue.
-Take the first right after the turn off the N13.
+To find it, take the first right after the turn off the N13.

-Next, after one km from the bridge, and right along the Way is the Hotel Mira Rio.
+Next, after one kilometer from the bridge, and right along the Way is the Hotel Mira Rio.
 It also has a restaurant.
+We have stayed here and the buffet breakfast in the morning is quite substantial and the staff friendly and efficient.

 In about 1/2 km we walked by the Hostel Eleven, where we ended up choosing to stay for the night.
 This was the place we were looking for.
 It was not yet 4:00 p.m. when the albergue opened.